 Historically the populations of sawbill ducks have been monitored annually on the Beauly.
-Currently monitoring is done 2-3 times a year when a full catchment count of the mainstem is done (down from Plodda at the top of the Abhainn Deabhag, R. Glass, and down from the top of Loch a Mhuillidh on the R. Farrar).
+Currently monitoring is done 2-3 times a year when a full catchment count of the mainstem is done (down from Plodda at the top of the Abhainn Deabhag, R. Glass, and down from the Misge confluence on the R. Farrar).
 Ad-hoc sightings are also recorded by staff on patrol and from ghillies.

-Count data is submitted as a licence application to scare and control sawbills especially during the spring when smolts are migrating.
+Count data is submitted as part of a licence application to scare and control sawbills especially during the spring when smolts are migrating.